 The coronavirus pandemic has upended the lives of millions across the world, and people are looking for all the financial support they can get from private companies and the government.
 The move is expected to benefit freelancers, gig workers, employees and small business owners affected by the downswing in the restaurant, hospitality, and tourism industries, college students, and the unemployed.

 How do you know if you’ll get a refund?
 Cagan explains, “Generally, if someone got a refund last year and their situation hasn’t changed at all, they’ll probably get a refund again this year.
 Otherwise, the only way to really know is to fill out the tax forms.”

-Related: See our picks for the best tax software of 2020.
+Related: See our picks for the best tax software.

 Treasury Secretary Mnuchin recommends that people still file their taxes as early as possible, in order to receive the potential refund that could make up for lost wages.